aditya09092002choudhary/Tic-Tac-Toe-Assessment/readme.md

 5. Players take turns clicking on an empty cell on the grid to place their respective symbols.
 6. The first player to get three of their symbols in a row, column, or diagonal wins the game.
 7. If no player achieves three in a row and the board is full, the game ends in a draw.
-8. To restart the game at any point, simply refresh the page or can click on "New Game".
+8. To restart the game at any point, simply refresh the page or click on "Restart" button.

 ## Features